friedev/arghonaut/README.md

 - Run the project on some of the examples to test for bugs.
 - Copy the license notice into any new source files.
-- Run the `flake8` linter to check for and fix any coding style issues.
+- Run some Python linters to check for and fix any coding style issues.

 ## License